Kiko Ledgard: Biography

 In 1969, Ledgard was invited to host a Peruvian version of Let's Make a Deal, which had previously flopped in the country.
 Ledgard's version, Haga negocio con Kiko, started as a 15-minute segment of his Sunday night variety show, before eventually being extended to a 90-minute show once it became a hit.

 Ledgard moved to Spain in 1971 due to the economic crisis under Juan Velasco Alvarado.
 He then signed with Televisión Española (TVE), where he returned to children's television with the show Hoy también es fiesta between 1971 and 1972.

 Ledgard eventually made contact with Chicho Ibáñez Serrador, who liked the idea of a Spanish game show with a similar variety-based spirit to Haga negocio con Kiko.
 This aired on TVE as Un, dos, tres... responda otra vez, which for the first time combined a revolving cast of characters, models, and big prizes.
 The show became a massive hit, and Ledgard remained as host until 1978.
 He won two TP de Oro awards for his work on the show: in 1972 for Best Presenter; and in 1976 for Most Popular Personality.
 He would later host game show sections on Todo es posible en domingo in 1974 and on 300 millones in 1979.

 On 7 May 1981, Ledgard returned to Peru to announce that he would return to work with Canal 4, at the Country Club Hotel in Lima, however he fell from the railings of the club's second floor.
 The brain damage he received from this near-fatal accident forced his early retirement from television.
 His final appearance on the small screen was in 1984 on a summer programme called Superstar, with Ledgard rising from the audience and questioning whether the show's viewers still remembered him.

 Ledgard died in 1995 in Madrid from a myocardial infarction.

 Personal life

 Ledgard married Ana Teresa Marrou Freundt in his native Peru and they had eleven children.
 They remained together until his death in 1995.

 In 1973, Ledgard's mother-in-law, Manuela Freundt, was kidnapped by an anonymous writer, wanting a ransom of $200,000.
 Ledgard and his family did not pay, and she was eventually killed.
 A family friend, Jorge Amado Granell, was arrested and later released without charge.
-The culprit was never found.
+The offender was never found.